 |West Dog National Park||Nature Sanctuary/Wildlife Reserve||West Dog Island, 3.5 mi.
 Northwest of Central Spanish Town||West Dog Island|

-Travelers can visit a couple of parks in and around Spanish Town.
+Visitors can enjoy a couple of parks in and around Spanish Town.

 |Devil's Bay National Park||Park||1.7 mi.
 South-Southwest of Central Spanish Town|